mustafah15/zettelkasten/pages/technical writing.md

-- internal knowledge
+- internal knowledge base
-	- the average employee spends close to 20% of every workweek looking for information or looking for help to complete their tasks.
+	- do you know that the average employee spends close to 20% of every workweek looking for information or looking for help to complete their tasks.
 	- internal knowledge is the documentation of a company's processes, which employees can use as a reference to get their work done.
 	- 3 rules to have a successful internal knowledge
 		- it must be: